DataDog/hiring-engineers/answers.md

 ```

-The code below is my finished script for the requested timeboard.
+The code below is my finished script for the requested timeboard (displayed in raw json).

 ```
 {